tshepang/blog/content/project of note: Mailman.md

 FLOSS ecosystem.
-What I like about it is the ease-of-use it provides for the end-user: if u wanna subscribe to <topic@host.org> mailing list, you simply append -request to the recepient name (<topic-request@host.org>) and use the subject \"subscribe\", and simply send.
-To unsubscribe, you do the same, except the subject becomes \"unsubscribe\".
-There\'s also the web interface for those who won\'t remember/know these simple instructions of course.
-Another bonus: it\'s written in Python!
+What I like about it is the ease-of-use it provides for the end-user: if u wanna subscribe to <topic@host.org> mailing list, you simply append -request to the recepient name (<topic-request@host.org>) and use the subject "subscribe", and simply send.
+To unsubscribe, you do the same, except the subject becomes "unsubscribe".
+There's also the web interface for those who won't remember/know these simple instructions of course.
+Another bonus: it's written in Python!

   [Mailman]: http://list.org/